Million dollar dog: Is the Tibetan mastiff the most expensive dog?

 What is the name of the most expensive dog in the world?

-The most expensive dog in the world is Dazhewang, which translates as "Great Lion King".
+The most expensive dog ever sold is Dazhewang, which translates as "Great Lion King".
 The name is more than fitting.
 Dazhewang has a shoulder height of 31 inches and weighs in at almost 200 pounds!

 But what made Dazhewang so valuable?